wp-plugins/wpi-designer-button-shortcode/readme.txt

 == Changelog ==

+= 2.3.93 =
+* Now buttons supports to capture POST or GET variable in the Button text & Button Link.
+* Now this plugin supports Shortcake (Shortcode UI).

 = 2.3.92 =
 * Now you can create twin buttons which povide user a option to choose or click any one of a Twin Buttons.